VRƵ

 When did the mpox outbreak start and where is it spreading?
 Which countries have the highest risk of mpox?

-The current mpox outbreak started in the DRC in January 2023 and is now DRC’s , with 27,000 cases and more than 1,100 deaths, many of them among children.
+The current mpox outbreak started in the DRC in January 2023 and is now DRC’s , with up to being reported in children.
 The outbreak is being caused by two subgroups of the clade I strain of mpox: clade Ia and Ib.

-Rwanda, Uganda, Burundi and Kenya have now also —countries that have never before reported mpox infections.
-In mid-August 2024, of the clade Ib form of mpox outside Africa.
+Rwanda, Uganda, Burundi, Kenya and several other African countries have now also —countries that have never before reported mpox infections.

 A multi-country outbreak of mpox clade II led to the declaration of an international health emergency in 2022.
 It spread rapidly via sexual contact and in many countries where the virus had not been seen before.
 The emergency was declared to be following a sustained global decline in cases.